Detecting Thermodynamic Phase Transition via Explainable Machine Learning of Photoemission Spectroscopy: Methods

 \subsection{Domain adaptation}

-DANN is a domain adaptation technique designed to reduce the domain distribution shift between the source (simulated) and target (experimental) domains.
-The model architecture comprises three parts as shown in Fig.~\ref{fig:overview}: the feature extractor ($G_f(\cdot;\theta_f)$) with parameters $\theta_f$, the label predictor ($G_y(\cdot;\theta_y$)) with parameters $\theta_y$, and the domain classifier ($G_d(\cdot;\theta_d$)) with parameters $\theta_d$.
-Training DANN involves minimizing the classification loss of the class classifier using labels from the source domain while simultaneously maximizing the error of the domain classifier using a gradient reversal layer (GRL) (denoted as $\mathcal{R}(\cdot)$).
-We define the $\mathcal{L}_y$ and $\mathcal{L}_d$ as the corresponding cross-entropy loss\,\cite{goodfellow2016deep} of label prediction and domain classification.
-The GRL acts as an identity transformation during forward propagation and flips the sign of $\partial\mathcal{L}_d/\partial\theta_f$ during backpropagation.
-The training objective is formulated as follows:
+DANN is a domain adaptation technique designed to reduce the domain shift between the source (simulated) and target (experimental) domains.
+The model architecture comprises three parts as shown in Fig.~\ref{fig:overview}: the feature extractor ($G_f(\cdot;\theta_f)$) with parameters $\theta_f$, the phase classifier ($G_y(\cdot;\theta_y$)) with parameters $\theta_y$, and the domain classifier ($G_d(\cdot;\theta_d$)) with parameters $\theta_d$.
+Training DANN involves minimizing the phase classification loss using labels from the source domain while simultaneously encouraging the feature extractor to learn domain-invariant features through adversarial training (see detailed illustrations of forward and back propagation flow in Figure S6).
+This is achieved using a gradient reversal layer (GRL) (denoted as $\mathcal{R}(\cdot)$), placed between the feature extractor and the domain classifier.
+The GRL acts as an identity transformation during forward propagation but flips the sign of $\partial\mathcal{L}_d/\partial\theta_f$ during backpropagation, effectively making the feature extractor maximize the domain classification loss while the domain classifier minimizes it.
+We define the $\mathcal{L}_y$ and $\mathcal{L}_d$ as the corresponding cross-entropy loss\,\cite{goodfellow2016deep} for label prediction and domain classification, respectively.
+The general form of the cross-entropy loss for a classification task is:

+where $K$ is the number of classes; $p$ is the predicted probability vector for each class; $y$ is the one-hot encoded true label vector.
+Applying this to our specific losses, the phase classification loss for a single sample with true phase label $y \in \{ 0,1 \}$ and predicted probability $\bar{p}_{\textrm{SC}}$ is defined as:

+For domain labels $d \in \{ 0,1 \}$ (with $d=0$ for the source domain and $d=1$ for the target domain), and with $\bar{p}_{\textrm{target}}$ being the predicted probability that a sample is from the target domain, the domain classification loss is defined as: